MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-details.md

 ![Game Manager - Player - PlayFab account](media/tutorials/game-manager-player-playfab-account.png)

 Additionally, you can manage linking.
-Read more about linking in our tutorial on [Account linking](../../authentication/linking-unlinking/account-linking.md).
+Read more about linking in our Quickstart on [Account linking](../../authentication/linking-unlinking/account-linking-quickstart.md).

 ![Game Manager - Player - Accounts - Link New Account](media/tutorials/game-manager-player-link-new-account.png)